 The Energy Policy Podcast is a resource for state policy makers.
 Every two weeks, we examine a different area of advanced energy policy development for states to consider including: regulatory structures, trends in new technological advancements and other issues to assist in the of crafting advanced energy policy to stimulate innovation, investment and advanced energy deployment.

-The Energy Policy Podcast is a production of the Advanced Energy Economy Institute in partnership with the Center for the New Energy Economy.
+The Energy Policy Podcast is a production of the Center for the New Energy Economy.

 The Hosts of the Energy Policy Podcast are policy and industry veterans Tom Plant and Jeff Lyng.

 Tom served as a state legislator in Colorado from 1999-2007.
 During that time he was an leader on energy policy development as well as serving as the Chairman of the House Appropriations Committee and the Joint Budget Committee.

 In 2007, he was appointed Cabinet Energy Secretary by Governor Bill Ritter to lead the state's energy office and help develop what Governor Ritter termed a "New Energy Economy" for the state.